Everything you need to know about Bitter Wheat

 Barney Fein is a leading Hollywood producer, but he can’t be the leading figure in the industry forever.
 Bitter Wheat is about a depraved Hollywood mogul who falls from a highly coveted position, where money and power prove to be strong influences.
 The narrative of Bitter Wheat is inspired from recent scandals in Hollywood.

-Who will star in Bitter Wheat?
+Who starred in Bitter Wheat?

 He has also produced films including Juno and The Perks of Being a Wallflower.
 On stage, Malkovich has performed in productions of True West, The Glass Menagerie and The Dumb Waiter.